Defining Automations

 The definition above will call the API (defined by the url) above with the following parameters:

-- Execution time (
+• Execution time (execution_date)

-) - Build ID - (
+• Build ID - (build_id)

-In addition to the fields explicitly defined in the data
+In addition to the fields explicitly defined in the data field.

-field plus the Qwak parameters above will be embedded as request parameters.
+If the HTTP method defined is GET - the data field plus the Qwak parameters above will be embedded as request parameters.
 In all other methods - in the body to attached to the request.

 Registering the Automation